Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Carcassonne: Explore the Medieval Magic of the Citadel

-One of the best day trips from Toulouse, visiting Carcassonne is like stepping into a real-life fairy tale.
+According to diegoenfrance.com’s list of the most original, off-the-beaten-path destinations in France, one of the best day trips from Toulouse, visiting Carcassonne is like stepping into a fairy tale come true.

-Day trip from Toulouse to Carcassonne: view of the fortified ramparts of the medieval city, surrounded by greenery under a cloudy sky
+Excursion from Toulouse to Carcassonne: view of the fortified walls of the medieval city, surrounded by greenery under a cloudy sky.
+Photo by diegoenfrance.com

 Behind its towering stone walls, you’ll find winding cobblestone streets, medieval castles, and breathtaking views that will enchant both kids and adults alike.